 When using regular floss and dental tape, you need to work with a lengthy section to properly clean your teeth.
 You should always use at least 18 inches of floss, so you can use a new section between each of your teeth.
 By using a clean section of floss each time, you can remove more plaque and avoid the spread of bacteria.

 The Floss Must Touch Every Tooth Surface

-To have any effect, the floss must firmly touch against each surface of your tooth.
-This allows the floss to mechanically remove plaque deposits, food particles and other debris.
+To have any effect, the floss must firmly touch each surface of your tooth.
+This allows the floss to mechanically remove plaque deposits, food particles, and other debris.
 If you simply move the floss back and forth between your teeth, it cannot grab and remove this debris.
 Instead, you must wrap the floss around the side of each tooth and move the string up and down to break away the deposits.